featurevisor/featurevisor/docs/feature-management.md

 One of the primary use cases of feature management is to decouple deployments from releases.

 When you deploy a new version of your software, it doesn't mean that all the new fancy features you built have to be exposed to all your users right away.
-You may decide to roll it out slowly to a tiny percentage of your traffic frist, and then gradually increase the percentage of users that are exposed to the new feature as you get enough positive feedback.
+You may decide to roll it out slowly to a tiny percentage of your traffic first (often called canary releases), and then gradually increase the percentage of users that are exposed to the new feature as you get enough positive feedback.

 Alternatively, you may even want to disable a feature that you just released completely.